sarika-subram/terraform-project/README.md

 To optimize costs, you can consider the following strategies:

-- **Autoscaling**: Implement autoscaling for the ECS cluster to automatically scale the number of instances based on demand, ensuring that you're not running more instances than necessary.
+- **Autoscaling**: Implement automatic scaling for the ECS cluster to automatically scale the desired count of tasks based on demand to reduce costs during periods of low utilization.
-- **Reserved Instances**: If you have a consistent workload, you can purchase Reserved Instances for the ECS cluster, which can provide significant cost savings compared to On-Demand instances.
+- **Savings Plans**: If you have a consistent workload, you can purchase Savings Plans or Reserved Instances for the ECS cluster, which can provide significant cost savings compared to On-Demand instances.
 - **CloudFront**: Use Amazon CloudFront as a content delivery network (CDN) for your static website hosted on S3.
 This can reduce data transfer costs and improve performance for users around the world.
-- **Monitoring and Alerting**: Implement monitoring and alerting to identify and address any cost-related issues promptly.
+- **Launch Type**: The use of EC2 gives an alternative to Fargate where the compute pricing is fixed based on the number of instance running within the cluster.
+Depending on the traffic, this may be more cost efficient

 ## Handling Future Changes